Audit Readiness Assessment

 Reviewing Whether Controls Actually Exist

-The first step is control review: confirming that each control required by your framework actually exists in both documented form and in practice.
-If your compliance framework requires an access control policy, examine whether you have a documented access control policy and whether the policy is actually being followed.
-If the framework requires encryption, confirm encryption is configured in your systems.
-If the framework requires incident response procedures, verify procedures are documented and practiced.
+The first step is control review: confirming that each control you're supposed to have actually exists in both documented form and in practice.
+If your compliance framework requires an access control policy, you examine whether you have a documented access control policy and whether the policy is actually being followed.
+If the framework requires encryption, you confirm encryption is configured in your systems.
+If the framework requires incident response procedures, you verify procedures are documented and practiced.

-Control gaps emerge immediately: a control that's supposed to exist but isn't documented; a control that's documented but not implemented in systems; a control that exists but isn't actually being followed.
-Walk through each control required by your framework, examine your documentation, examine system configurations, and talk to people responsible for the control.
+Control review is thorough but can be relatively quick.
+Walk through each control required by your framework, look at your documentation, examine system configurations, and talk to people responsible for the control.
 Confirm the control exists in documented form and in actual practice.
-Mark anything missing or weak.
+If something is missing, mark it.
+If something exists but looks weak, note it.

 Assessing Whether You Have Adequate Evidence

-Once you've confirmed controls exist, you need evidence that they work.
-Evidence gaps are common and often discovered during readiness assessment.
-You have a training control where training is happening, but training records aren't organized and some are missing.
-You have access reviews happening quarterly, but documentation of reviews isn't consistently saved.
-You have security testing being performed, but test results aren't collected and organized.
+Evidence gaps are common.
+You might have a training control where training is happening, but training records aren't organized and some are missing.
+You might have access reviews happening quarterly, but documentation of reviews isn't consistently saved.
+You might have security testing being performed, but test results aren't collected and organized.
+Identifying these gaps during readiness assessment allows you to collect and organize evidence before the external audit.
+Waiting until auditors arrive to discover evidence gaps means either rushing to compile evidence in the last minute or explaining to auditors why evidence doesn't exist.

-Evidence must be recent and complete.
+The critical point is that evidence should be recent and complete.
 A training record from 2020 doesn't prove current understanding.
 A system screenshot from six months ago doesn't show current configuration.
-Evidence must be from the actual audit period you're being assessed on.
-Go through your evidence repository (or start building one).
-For each control, confirm you have appropriate evidence collected during the period auditors will examine.
+Evidence should be from the actual audit period you're being assessed on.

 Identifying Documentation Gaps